telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/editing/batch-editing.md

                 {
                     foreach (var product in products)
                     {
-                        // Create a new Product entity and set its properties from the posted ProductViewModel var entity = new Product
+                        // Create a new Product entity and set its properties from the posted ProductViewModel. var entity = new Product
                         {
                             ProductName = product.ProductName,
                             UnitsInStock = product.UnitsInStock
                         };
-                        // Add the entity
+                        // Add the entity.
                         northwind.Products.Add(entity);
-                        // Store the entity for later use entities.Add(entity);
+                        // Store the entity for later use. entities.Add(entity);
                     }
-                    // Insert the entities in the database northwind.SaveChanges();
+                    // Insert the entities in the database. northwind.SaveChanges();
                 }
             }
             // Return the inserted entities.
-The grid needs the generated ProductID.
+The Grid needs the generated ProductID.
 Also return any validation errors. return Json(entities.ToDataSourceResult(request, ModelState, product => new ProductViewModel {
                 ProductID = product.ProductID,